- Country or region

 Trade picture

-- The EU is Azerbaijan's main trading partner, accounting for around 36.7% of Azerbaijan's total trade.
+• The EU is Azerbaijan's main trading partner, accounting for around 52% of Azerbaijan's total trade.

-- The EU continues to be Azerbaijan's biggest export and second-biggest import market, with a 51% share of Azerbaijan's exports and a 16% share of Azerbaijan's imports.
+• The EU continues to be Azerbaijan's biggest export and second-biggest import market, with a 66% share of Azerbaijan's exports and a 16% share of Azerbaijan's imports.

-- EU imports from Azerbaijan chiefly consist of mineral fuels, lubricants and related materials.
-Other EU imports from Azerbaijan include mainly food and live animals, chemicals and related products, and certain manufactured goods.
+• EU imports from Azerbaijan chiefly consist of mineral fuels, lubricants and related materials.
+Other EU imports from Azerbaijan include mainly chemicals and related products, food and live animals, and certain manufactured goods.

-- EU exports to Azerbaijan are dominated by machinery and transport equipment.
+• EU exports to Azerbaijan are dominated by machinery and transport equipment.
 Other EU exports to Azerbaijan include mainly chemicals and related products, manufactured goods and articles, and food and live animals.

 The EU and Azerbaijan

 The EU supports closer trade and economic integration with Azerbaijan through the European Neighbourhood Policy (ENP) and its Eastern Partnership policy.
+The Commission and the European External Action Service (EEAS) prepare regular reports where they assess progress.
+The latest report was released on 15 July 2022.

 Committees and Dialogues